Peripheral nucleon-nucleon scattering at next-to-next-to-leading order in SU(3) heavy baryon chiral perturbation theory: matrix for the nucleon-nucleon scattering

 with the physical values of the meson-nucleon coupling constant, meson mass and decay constants.
 Our results are consistent with the amplitudes calculated in the SU(2) case \cite{kais19971}, except that the contributions from $\eta$-meson exchange are included.
 The contributions from vertex and propagator corrections to one-meson exchange are not considered since they only contribute to mass and coupling constant renormalization.
 As usual, the counting power $\nu$ is given by

-where $l$ denotes the number of loops in the diagram, $d_i$ the number of derivatives or meson-mass insertions and $n_i$ the number of nucleon fields involved in vertex $i$, the sum runs over all vertices $i$ in the diagram under consideration.
+where $l$ denotes the number of loops in the diagram, $d_i$ the number of derivatives or meson-mass insertions and $n_i$ the number of nucleon fields involved in vertex $i$.
+The sum runs over all vertices $i$ in the diagram under consideration.

-At next-to-leading-order (NLO, $\nu=2$), the leading two-meson exchange diagrams appear, see the second row of Fig.~\ref{fig:nnloopfeynman}.
-All these diagrams can be calculated in a straightforward manner by using the heavy baryon formalism except for the planar box diagram, since the diagram involves the iterated one-meson-exchange contribution.
-Note that we include only the non-iterative part of this diagram which is obtained by subtracting the iterated one-meson-exchange contribution.
+At next-to-leading-order (NLO, $\nu=2$), the leading two-meson-exchange diagrams appear; see the second row of Fig.~\ref{fig:nnloopfeynman}.
+All diagrams can be calculated in a straightforward manner by using the heavy baryon formalism except for the planar box diagram, since the diagram involves the iterated one-meson-exchange contribution.
+Note that we include only the noniterative part of this diagram which is obtained by subtracting the iterated one-meson-exchange contribution.
 After a tedious calculation, the amplitudes from irreducible two-meson exchange at this order read

 where we have defined the functions